 Provide the following response to RAN2 LS:

 A “Rx TEG” is associated with one or more measurements obtained from one or multiple received RS resources.
-The Rx timing error differences are within a certain margin.
+The Rx timing error differences between any pair of the measurements belonging to the same Rx TEG are within a certain margin.

-A “Tx TEG” is associated with one or more transmitted .
-The Tx timing error differences are within a certain margin.
+A “Tx TEG” is associated with one or more transmitted RS resources.
+The Tx timing error differences between any pair of the RS resources belonging to the same Tx TEG are within a certain margin.

 The “group” means that for a set of multiple measuremetns or a set of multiple RS resources, if the error difference between any pair within the set is within the margin, the set is intuitively considered as timing error group, and is associated with a TEG ID.

 The definitions of the Tx/Rx timing delays/errors and Rx/Tx/RxTx TEGs in RAN2’s LS are correct.
-It is up to RAN2 to decide whether to capture them into RAN2’s specification.
+It is up to RAN2 to decide whether and how to capture them into RAN2’s specification.

 FL Comments